ibm-cloud-docs/hs-crypto/index.md

 ## What's next
 {: #get-started-next}

-Now you can use your keys to code your apps and services.
+Now you can use your keys to encode your apps and services.
 If you added a root key to the service, you might want to learn more about using the root key to protect the keys that encrypt your at-rest data.
 Check out [Wrapping keys](/docs/services/hs-crypto/wrap-keys.html) to get started.

 - To find out more about managing and protecting your encryption keys with a root key, check out [Envelope encryption](/docs/services/key-protect/concepts/envelope-encryption.html).
 <!-- - To find out more about integrating the {{site.data.keyword.hscrypto}} service with other cloud data solutions, [check out the Integrations doc](/docs/services/key-protect/integrations/integrate-services.html). -->